sergeo92/alx-system_engineering-devops/0x00-shell_basics/README.md

-list current directory and /boot
+change the workin directory to previous one